cirosantilli/linux-cheat/desktop/README.md

 #logkeys

-Writes all keypresses to a file.
+Writes all key presses to a file.

 Great way to steal people's passwords if they use your computer.